jasonhemann/21FA-CS3800/syllabus.md

 #### Group Dynamics and Difficulties

+These groups are not fixed; you should feel free to adjust them to your own need and benefit on a per-week basis.
 If you find that your group is no longer able to work effectively together or that not everyone can equally participate, please bring this to your lab instructor's attention.
 Your lab instructor may have suggestions about how to improve your group cohesion, or may use the staff privilege to reallocate group members.

 ## Academic Accommodations